janghl/Database-Systems/doc/Illini_Harmonics_Stage_2.md

 FDs:
 Userid -> username, password

-Artistid -> artistname, age, description
+Artistid -> artistname, genre

 Postid -> rating, timeofpost, usertags

 Tagid -> tag, count

-Songid -> songname, length, listens, genre, populartags
+Songid -> songname, length, popularity, populartag

 All of our functional dependencies satisfy the BCNF conditions because each key on the left side is a candidate key.
 These keys can be used to obtain all necessary information, meaning that there are no troublesome FDs, and our design meets BCNF criteria.